 He left the Swingle Singers in 1996 in order to spend more time writing, arranging and orchestrating.
 He is in constant demand as a choir trainer, works with vocal ensembles all over Europe and adjudicates choral competitions.
 Closer to home he directs four choirs in North London, and is musical director at St Mary's Church Walthamstow.
 He recently spent a week in Bergen conducting the the Edvard Grieg Kor (a professional eight-voice group).
 The concert was at Troldhaugen in the grounds of Grieg’s House, and overlooking the summer house where Grieg wrote his music.
 The concert featured an entire programme of Jonathan’s arrangements, including several a cappella versions of Grieg’s orchestral works and songs.
 The concert was the choir’s first sell-out and Jonathan was immediately invited back next year!

 He is now an in-house composer with the music publishers Peters Edition.
 Christmas 2016 saw the publication of Carols for Concerts.
 Recent commissions include a setting of the Advent words Drop Down Ye Heavens for Canto Deo – a choir in America.
 But Jonathan is becoming busier as an orchestrator.
 In November 2017 he wrote four arrangements for the Philharmonie Süfwestfalen (a german orchestra).
-And earlier in 2017, he re-orchestrated Vaugham Williams' Dona Nobis Pacem for Stephen Cleobury and the choir of King's College Cambridge (that CD was released in November).
+And earlier in 2017, he re-orchestrated Vaugham Williams' Dona Nobis Pacem for Stephen Cleobury and the choir of King's College Cambridge.

 In 2013, Jonathan was awarded an ARAM (Associate of the Royal Academy of Music), an award made "to former students of the Academy who have made a notable contribution to the music profession".